Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Experiments

 \textbf{Analysis}.
-From the above results, we can observe that the proposed method enables noticeable improvements beyond the Vanilla baseline (trained only with synthetic datasets) on the image restoration tasks involved with high-frequency noises, such as image denoising and image deraining.
-Especially for image denoising, $+8.13/0.3070$ improvements on PSNR/SSIM metrics are achieved.
+From the above results, we can observe that the proposed method enables noticeable improvements beyond the baseline on the tasks involved with high-frequency noises, such as image denoising.
+In particular, $+8.13/0.3070$ gains on PSNR/SSIM are achieved.
 We argue that the target of image denoising naturally fits that of the forward denoising process in the diffusion model.
-It is more sensitive to other Gaussian-like noises with respect to the pre-sampled noise space.
-Thus, an intense diffusion loss would be back-propagated if the conditioned images are under-restored, and the preceding restoration network tries to eliminate the noises on both the synthetic and real-world images as much as possible.
+It is more sensitive to other Gaussian-like noises in the pre-sampled noise space.
+Thus, an intense diffusion loss would be back-propagated if the conditioned images are under-restored, and the restoration network tries to eliminate the noises on both the synthetic and real-world images as much as possible.

-\textbf{Extension}.
-As mentioned in Sec.~\ref{sec:shortcut}, our method can extend to the unpaired condition case by relaxing the diffusion's input with the image from other clean datasets.
-Thus, the shortcut issue can be directly eliminated since the trivial solutions such as matching the pixel's similarity between input and condition do not exist.
-Such an extension keeps the channel shuffling layer but is free to the residual swapping contrastive learning.
-We show the quantitative evaluation in Tab.~\ref{tab:extension}.
-The results demonstrate that although the condition and diffusion input are unpaired, our method can still learn to adapt the restored results from the synthetic and real-world domains to the clean image distribution, which also complements the restoration performance of the paired solution in some tasks.
-More qualitative results are presented in the Appendix.